anniej42/natie-words/README.md

 `cd` into the cloned repository, and run `npm install` to install dependencies.

 ## Usage
-to start the app locally, type `npm start`.
+to start the app locally, type `npm start` or `heroku local` if heroku is installed..

-to push to heroku, create a heroku accountinstall the heroku toolbelt, and follow instructions on https://devcenter.heroku.com/articles/deploying-nodejs.
+to push to heroku, create a heroku account, install the heroku toolbelt, and follow instructions on https://devcenter.heroku.com/articles/deploying-nodejs.